pen-lang/pen/doc/src/references/language/built-ins.md

 # Built-ins

-Built-in types and functions are the ones accessible from any modules.
+Built-in types and functions are ones implicitly defined in every module.

 ## Types